verniersolal/tameteo/README.md

 # Tameteo

-Web application using TAM and Weather API's.
+Web mashup application using Weahter API, Event API and RATP API.
+Pull and try !